SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_timer/readme.md

 - Evaluation kit board's LED0 will be toggled five times at 1sec periodic rate.
 - After toggling LED0 for five times, timer stops and configured with new parameters and toggles LED0 five more times.
+- If timer-mode is 'one-shot' mode then LED0 will toggle only one time and then timer will stop.
 - At the end of this example "Unregistered timer timeout callback, on timer operation completion" serial console print can be noticed.
 - After successful program execution the prints in serial console looks as shown below.